Best way to pay Alibaba suppliers

 You can even automate batch payments of up to 1,000 at once, and integrate your Wise Business multi-currency account with Quickbooks and Xero, to cut down the manual admin.

-It’s international banking without the bank, but with the same peace of mind when it comes to security - as Wise is FCA regulated, with end-to-end encryption and sophisticated anti-fraud processes - it's simply one less thing to worry about.
-To get even better, you can earn interest on the money you hold into your Wise Business multi-currency account.
+It’s international banking without the bank, but with the same peace of mind when it comes to security - as Wise is strictly regulated, with end-to-end encryption and sophisticated anti-fraud processes - it's simply one less thing to worry about.

 If you’re ready to make your first global payment, here’s what details you need to hand: